 Researchers in our Department of Economics are at the forefront of their field and have even received MBEs.
 Many of our academic staff also provide consultancy services to businesses in London and other major financial centres, helping us to develop research for today's society as well as informing our teaching for the future.

-Take advantage of our extensive learning resources to assist you in your studies:
+Take advantage of our learning resources in the Department of Mathematical Sciences to assist you in your studies:

 Clear thinkers are required in every profession, so the successful mathematician has an extensive choice of potential careers.